pretix/pretix/doc/api/resources/questions.rst

 ===================================== ========================== =======================================================
-id                                    integer                    Internal ID of the question question                              multi-lingual string       The field label shown to the customer type                                  string                     The expected type of answer.
+id                                    integer                    Internal ID of the question question                              multi-lingual string       The field label shown to the customer help_text                             multi-lingual string       The help text shown to the customer type                                  string                     The expected type of answer.
 Valid options:

                                                                  * ``N`` – number